Psychopoulet/node-pluginsmanager/README.md

   * simply manage plugins (on SimplePlugin model)
   * install plugins manually or via github & load them
   * update plugins via github
-  * uninstall plugins and free there ressources
+  * uninstall plugins and unload there ressources

 ## Create your plugin with SimplePlugin